Cellular subalgebras of the partition algebra: Planar algebras

 where $N = 2n$ and $R_N$ are the Riordan numbers~\cite{Riordan75} (see also~\cite[A005043]{OEIS}), with $R_0 = 1$ and $R_1 = 1$.
 This can be described as the number of Motzkin paths from $(0,0)$ to $(n,0)$ that do not have any horizontal steps on the $y=0$ line.

-Let us consider the algebra given in~\cite{BE18}, which we call the \defn{tangle algebra} and denote it by $\mcT_n(\gamma)$; here we add the parameter $\gamma$ that counts the number of interior components in the product.
+Let us consider the algebra given in~\cite[Sec.~5]{BE18}, which we call the \defn{tangle algebra} and denote it by $\mcT_n(\gamma)$; here we add the parameter $\gamma$ that counts the number of interior components in the product.
+Here we consider $\mcT_n(\gamma)$ as an abstract algebra defined by a basis (in~\cite[Sec.~5]{BE18}, these are the normalized $3$-tangles) and relations.
 As noted in~\cite{BE18}, the tangle algebra has the same dimension as $\mcP\mcQ\mcP_n(\beta)$.
 Furthermore, the tangle algebra for $\gamma = 1$ has a Schur--Weyl duality property~\cite[Thm.~5.7]{BE18} (see also~\cite[Rem.~5.13]{BE18}) similar to the cases considered here.
 This leads to the following conjecture.